Big Fat Greek Odyssey

 We chose the wild, unspoilt Mani region of the southern Peloponnese, basing ourselves in the hillside village of Megali Mantineia, beneath the Taygetos mountains.
 In this traditional farming settlement, where nothing much had changed in centuries, we met unforgettable local characters, took part in their way of life and set about living a Greek kind of life - not always an easy task with Wallace, our manic Jack Russell dog, in tow.

 While we had to return to the UK in 2015, Marjory still writes about Greece, and occasionally other stunning locations we have visited, on the blog.
-She continues to write books mainly set in Greece, apart from the humorous international travel tales that feature in her latest book, Wake Me Up For The Elephants (see below).
+All her books are set in Greece, apart from the humorous international travel tales that feature in Wake Me Up For The Elephants (see below).

 Buy the Kindle: